 Sensitivity: Each detector channel has eight sensitivity levels that are selected with three switches marked 6, 7, and 8 on the DIP switch module.
-The value (1, 2, or 4) to the left of the DIP switch is assigned to the switch when the switch is ON.
-If the switch is OFF, the switch has a value of zero (0).
+The value (1, 2, or 4) to the left of the DIP switch is assigned to the switch when the switch is ON and OFF values, the switch has a value of zero (0).
 By adding the switch ON and OFF values, the three switches can combine for values from 0 to 7 that indicate one of the eight sensitivity level selections.
 Choose the lowest sensitivity level that will consistently detect the smallest vehicle that must be detected.
 Do not use a sensitivity level any higher than necessary.
-The following table shows the actual sensitivity for each combination of switch 7 ON, and switch 8 ON (Sensitivity Level 6, $-\Delta L/L = 0.02\%$).
+The following table shows the actual sensitivity for each combination of switch settings.
+The factory default settings of these switches is switch 6 OFF, switch 7 ON, and switch 8 ON (Sensitivity Level 6, $-\Delta L/L = 0.02\%$).